 This is damaging because acidic soil generally has very low calcium levels.
 Interference by aluminum and iron cations only worsens this problem.

-An effective solution is to add gypsum or calcium carbonate to the soil.
+An effective solution is to add gypsum to the soil.
 This will increase both the calcium level and the pH level of the soil, making more calcium available for plants.

 Solubility Of Alkaline Substances